caomingkai/Shopify-BundleSales-webApp/README.md

  ### Function:
    Give merchants a portal to set their bundle sales, by collection/specific product/percentage/fixed number.
  ### Related File:
-   + index.php
+   + index.php  --- render the first page after merchants click the app icon in their admin panel
+   + addBundle.php  --- add new bundle sales
+      + update shopBundle.txt / addedProduct.txt
+      + make REST calls to Shopify server to modify shop.metafield for this shop
+      + make REST calls to Shopify server to add **shadow products** with sales price
+      + update and inject bundle_detect.liquid and other code snippet into assets on Shopify server for this shop
-   + deleteBundle.php
+   + deleteBundle.php --- delete specific bundle
-   + addBundle.php
+      + same as deleteBundle.php
    + productInfo.txt  ---**read**
    + collectionInfo.txt   --- **read**
-   + shopBundle.txt  --- **read/write** --- keep record of bundleInfo for this shop
+   + shopBundle.txt  --- **read/write** --- keep record of bundleInfo for this shop.
+Content format:
-      + content format:
       + unique bundleID , item num, productID and discount pairs
       + 1,3,19202,0.5,12021,0.8,19393,0.8
  ### Work Flow:
    1. when merchants click app icon in their admin panel, direct them to this frontend page, which is actually a php file rendering into html.
    2. First, check database, see if there already exists bundle sales.
 If so, display bundle info at top; if not, display nothing.
 Also, on display panel, there should be 'delete' button for merchant to use, which would send AJAX call to deleteBundle.php.
 Then the deleteBundle.php deal with bundle deletion.
-And update shopBundle.txt /
+And update shopBundle.txt / addedProduct.txt etc.
-   3. In the php file, read product/collection information from local database, for later merchants select from to make their bundle sales combo.
+   3. In the php file, read product/collection information from local database, for merchants later select from to make their bundle sales combo.
 And write these info and checkbox into a <div></div> block.
    4. When merchants click 'choose item', it will open a modal window with info read from <div> block, making selection.
-   5. Merchants continue adding items and their discounts, then click submit
+   5. Merchants continue adding items and their discounts, then click 'submit'.
+This would send AJAX call to addBundle.php.
+   6. A bundle updating status box should be displayed to let merchant know it's good to go now. it can implemented using response.

  ## III.
 App Back-end